 This is why many states no longer allow common-law marriages.

-If you are being asked to prove or dispute a common-law marriage for any reason, a skilled and knowledgeable divorce attorney would be beneficial to your case.
+If you are being asked to prove or dispute a common law marriage in Georgia for any reason, a skilled and knowledgeable divorce attorney would be beneficial to your case.

 An experienced divorce attorney can help you understand your state’s laws regarding common-law marriages, and assist you in gathering evidence and documentation to support or defend your position.